26812 Navigating Managerial Dilemmas

 Freeman, R. E., Wicks, A. C., & Parmar, B. (2004).
 Stakeholder theory and “the corporate objective revisited”.
 Organization science, 15(3), 364-369.

 Padilla, A., Hogan, R., & Kaiser, R. B. (2007).
-The toxic triangle: Destructive leaders, susceptible followers, and conductive environments.
+The toxic triangle: Destructive leaders, susceptible followers, and conducive environments.
 The Leadership Quarterly, 18(3), 176-194.

 Palazzo, G., Krings, F., & Hoffrage, U. (2012).
 Ethical blindness.
-Journal of business ethics, 109(3), 323-338.
+Journal of Business Ethics, 109(3), 323-338.